Oligo12/cyber-projects/detection-lab/playbooks/kill-by-pid-velociraptor.md

-## Kill by PID (Sentinel -> Webhook -> Velociraptor)
+# Kill by PID (Sentinel -> Webhook -> Velociraptor)

+## What it does
-**What it does:** On a Sentinel alert, extract a PID and POST it to a Velociraptor webhook to terminate the process.
+On a Sentinel alert, extract a PID and POST it to a Velociraptor webhook to terminate the process.

 ## Flow (as implemented)
 1) **Microsoft Sentinel alert** - webhook trigger fires on new alert.